maticnetwork/matic.js/content/docs/pos/erc1155/withdraw-exit-faster.md

 ---
-Title: 'withdrawExitFaster erc721 POS  '
+Title: 'withdrawExitFaster erc1155 POS  '
-Keywords: 'pos client, erc721, withdrawExitFaster, polygon, sdk'
+Keywords: 'pos client, erc1155, withdrawExitFaster, polygon, sdk'
-Description: 'Get started with maticjs'
+Description: 'withdrawExitFaster method can be used to exit the withdraw process by using the txHash from withdrawStart method.'
 ---

 # withdrawExitFaster